 Extra-virgin olive oil.

-Italian extra virgin olive oil is typically used in Tuscany both for the preparation for foods and as a seasoning for raw and cooked vegetables.
-The Santa Cristina olive oil is extra-virign in category, i.e. an oil which contains an acidity lower than .8%.
-On the qultiy scale used for judging olive oil, extra-virign is the finest of all in terms of its nutritional characteristics and values.
-It is obtained from a cold pressing of different olive varieties, all picked when perfectly ripe.
+Italian extra-virgin olive oil is typically used in the Tuscany region both for the preparation of dishes and to season raw and cooked vegetables.
+Santa Cristina olive oil is extra-virgin in category, i.e. an oil with an acidity level lower than .8%.
+In the quality scale of olive oil, extra-virgin is the finest in terms of its nutritional qualities.
+It is produced from a cold pressing of olives picked when perfectly ripe.

-A brilliant green in color, the oil has fruity and intense flavors.
-Ideal for seasoning without heating, it offers and excellent structureand balance with typical lightly piquant notes on the finish and aftertaste.
+A brilliant green in color, this olive oil is fruity and intense in flavor.
+Ideal for seasoning, it shows an excellent structure and balance and a light and typical piquancy on the finish.